Notts Psych Pod

 About Notts Psych Pod

-"Notts Psych Pod" is a podcast series from the School of Psychology at the University of Nottingham.
-In our first series, we spotlight neurodiversity research conducted at the University.
+“Notts Psych Pod” is a podcast from the School of Psychology at the University of Nottingham.

-Each episode features researchers discussing their cutting-edge work on the societal barriers faced by neurodivergent individuals, the consequences of these barriers, and how their research aims to create a more inclusive society.
+Series 1 featured researchers discussing their cutting-edge work on the societal barriers faced by neurodivergent individuals, the consequences of these barriers, and how their research aims to create a more inclusive society.
+Importantly, we included the voices of those with lived experience of neurodiversity, sharing how these issues impact their everyday lives.

 Listen to our latest episodes